Wu-Haonan/Wu-Haonan.github.io/_posts/2024-05-02-Backpack_Quotient_Filter.md

 ---
 layout: article
-title: The Backpack Quotient Filter: a dynamic and space-efficient data structure for querying k-mers with abundance
+title: The Backpack Quotient Filter： a dynamic and space-efficient data structure for querying k-mers with abundance
 tags: papers

 ---